dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 - `#axiom <string>` defines the axiom for this system
 - `#iterations <int>` defines how many iterations the system should step for, by default. x must be an integer.
 - `#matches <string>` sets every symbol in the string to be included in when evaluating contextual matches defined in this file.
-Every symbol not in this set will be treated as if it was not part of the l-system string when matching
+Every symbol not in this set will be treated as if it was not part of the l-system string when matching.
+Can be declared multiple times
 - `#symbols <symbols>` required to define character symbols which are used as part of this file.
 Must include every symbol used by the system, including those declared in `#global`, `#include`, and `#export` directives.
 The symbols can be spread across several directives, and all `<symbols>` declared in the file will be combined together into one set for the file
 - `#runtime <string> <float>` defines a global runtime value named <string> with a default value of <float>
   - The identifier used must be globally unique when using `.lsyslib` files.
 It is suggested to scope global variables defined in library files by the name of the library file, for EX (`std:growthRate`).
 Scoping does nothing special, it's just an easy way to avoid collisions when using multiple files